galaxyproject/training-material/topics/single-cell/tutorials/scrna-seurat-pbmc3k/tutorial.md

 {: .question}

 # Conclusion
 { icon congratualtions %} Well done, you've successfully used Seurat to prepare and cluster single cell data.
-You might want to check your results against this example history or take a look at the whole workflow.
-TODO - make and add links
+You might want to check your results against the example histories for the [separate preprocessing steps](https://usegalaxy.eu/u/marisa_jl/h/clustering-3k-pbmcs-with-seurat---separate-preprocessing---answer-key) or [SCTransform route](https://usegalaxy.eu/u/marisa_jl/h/clustering-3k-pbmcs-with-seurat---sctransform---answer-key).
+You can also take a look at the whole workflow for [the separate steps](https://usegalaxy.eu/u/marisa_jl/w/copy-of-cluster-3k-pbmcs-with-seurat---workflow) of [SCTransform version](https://usegalaxy.eu/u/marisa_jl/w/cluster-3k-pbmcs-with-seurat---workflow---sctransform-version).

 In this tutorial, we've learned about the steps involved in clustering single cell data and how to identify different cell types.
 We followed a typical clustering workflow: